GEIGEIGEIST/KLOR/README.md

 ## CHOC/KS27 VERSION

 [Sadek Baroudi](https://github.com/sadekbaroudi) did an amazing job in creating a version of the KLOR which supports KS-27 and Choc V1 switches.
-Inluding a special case for it.\
+Including a special case for it.\
 [KLOR Sadek KS-27 and Choc V1 mod](https://github.com/sadekbaroudi/KLOR)

 ***